arpitamisal/CS157A-Grocery_Store_Inventory_Management/README.md

   - Bhavya: brainstormed, rough drafts of final report, collaborated with front-end for inventory, added to front-end design, finalized all front-end componenets and polished user interaface

-## prerequisites for running project
+## Prerequisites for running Project
 In order to run the program properly, please install the following dependencies:
 - JavaFX
 - Eclipse